expo/expo/docs/pages/clients/eas-build.md

 You can set up your project to use EAS by running `eas build:configure`.
 If you have not installed EAS CLI yet, you can do so by running `npm install -g eas-cli` (or `yarn global add eas-cli`.)

-## Modifying your EAS.json

-Now edit your eas.json to look like this:
+### Modifying an existing eas.json

+If you have already created an eas.json in you project, you'll need to update your config to create builds of your custom client.

 <Tabs tabs={["With config plugins", "If you are directly managing your native projects"]}>

 <Tab >

+`expo-dev-client` does not modify your application's behavior in a build you would submit to the Play Store or App Store, so you must specify `development-client` as your `buildType` to create a custom development client.
+To share the build with your internal team, use `internal` distribution.

+An example configuration would look like this:
 ```json
 {
   "builds": {